 The Canadian Council of Motor Transport Administrators (CCMTA) will align the mandate requirements with those of the U.S., minimizing impacts on Canada’s cross-border operators.
 U.S. goods and services trade with Canada totaled an estimated $673.1 billion in 2017, so the implementation of the Canada ELD will simplify compliance for truckers who drive in both the U.S. and Canada.
-Ensuring consistency will also lighten the burden for drivers, so that they no longer need to worry about manually keeping track of Hours of Service in different jurisdictions.
+Ensuring consistency will also lighten the burden for drivers so that they no longer need to worry about manually keeping track of Hours of Service in different jurisdictions.
 Drivers will be required to use ELD devices that are certified by an accredited third-party certification body found on the Government of Canada website here.

 What is the ELD Mandate?

 An electronic logging device (ELD) is a device that connects directly to a vehicle's engine, and automatically logs driving times and collects the driver’s data, rather than requiring drivers to log manually by paper.
 An ELD mandate would require drivers to install an ELD device by a specific deadline or face fines and fees for not maintaining compliance.
 This device tracks and records a driver's Hours of Service by replacing the old method of logging by paperwork.
 By electronically tracking the driver’s whereabouts and hours on the road, this helps companies maintain compliance and ensure that their drivers are abiding by the law and not exceeding maximum driving hours, which could increase their risk of crashing due to driving fatigue.

 What are the Benefits?

 Enforcing this mandate has a number of benefits for both the drivers and the employers.

 - Drivers are forced to comply with federal Hours of Service rules